-Now, flippable mattresses are making a comeback, though they are different in key ways from those of the past.
-If you’re replacing an old flippable mattress, or considering one of these for the first time, here’s what you need to know.
+Now, flippable mattresses are making a comeback, though they’re different in key ways from those of the past.
+If you’re replacing an old flippable mattress or considering one of these for the first time, here’s what you need to know.

-The difference between the new flippable mattresses and the ones from back in the day is that you don’t flip them just to get more use out of them.
-These new models typically have different comfort levels on each side, so if you want to try the firmer surface, or the cushier one, you simply flip the mattress over.
+The difference between the new double-sided mattresses and the ones from back in the day is that you don’t flip them just to get more use out of them.
+These new models typically have different comfort levels on each side, so if you want to try the firm side, or the cushier one, you simply flip the mattress over.

 Advanced materials and production processes allow for foams or latex with different densities on each side of the mattress, which accounts for their versatility.
 Some are constructed with coils in the center as well.
-Saatva's Zenhaven's natural latex mattress, for example, is among this new breed of flippable options.
+Our Zenhaven natural latex mattress, for example, is among this new breed of flippable options.
 One side has a Luxury Plush feel; the other side is Gentle Firm, which is 18% firmer.

-The reason why we’re able to offer a different firmness level on each side of the mattress is because we vary the size and distribution of the “pinholes” formed in the production process, creating areas of different density.
+The reason why we’re able to offer a different firmness level on each side of the mattress is that we vary the size and distribution of the “pinholes” formed in the production process, creating areas of different densities.
 This is also how we create zones of lumbar support.

-Flippable mattresses also come in crib and youth sizes, which in this case does extend their lifespan and also provides growing children with more customized surfaces as their bodies and comfort needs change.
-With a crib mattress, for example, the side geared toward an infant would be firm, designed to provide extra support, while the side for a toddler would offer a more cushioned feel.
+Flippable mattresses also come in crib and youth sizes, which extends their lifespan and also provides growing children with more customized surfaces as their bodies and comfort needs change.
+With a crib mattress, for example, the side geared toward an infant would be firm and designed to provide extra support, while the side for a toddler would offer a more cushioned feel.

-Flippable twin- and full-size youth mattresses, designed for children age 3 and up, are also hitting the market.
+Flippable twin- and full-size youth mattresses, designed for children age 3 and up, are also becoming more common.
 They typically feature a firmer side to provide optimal comfort and support to younger children and a slightly softer side to promote healthy sleep posture in older children.

 How to flip your mattress

-Again, the decision to flip or not to flip is strictly based upon your whims and sleep preferences.
+The decision to flip or not to flip is strictly based on your whims and sleep preferences.
 The mattress configuration should only be changed if you and/or your sleep partner are looking for a different experience for a specific reason.